Davis Fellows Program

 - be affiliated with a dormitory.

-- meet regularly with a mentor teacher, department chair, and the Dean of Teaching and Learning.
+- meet regularly with a mentor teacher, department chair, and the Dean of Curriculum and Instruction.

 - connect with a mentor coach and/or director and dormitory head throughout the year.